rubenvoss/rubenvoss/README.md

 - Reduced downtime and improved stability by successfully migrating the infrastructure and data of multiple webshops to a modernized system
 - To protect data from system crashes and hacking attacks, planned and implemented a backup and monitoring strategy
 - Reduced technical onboarding time from 2 days to 10 minutes using Docker and Gitpod
-- Decreased the complexity and manual workload for Metalogs’ event administration system by developing a dedicated internal Django application, as well as implementing hosting and logging solutions
+- Decreased the complexity and manual workload for Metalogs’ event administration system by developing a dedicated internal Django application, as well as implementing hosting and logging

 **Technologies:** Linux, bash, Python, Terraform, django, MySQL, JTL, crontab, Docker, PowerShell